tjweir/functionalkit/README.markdown

 The following example lifts a function into the array monad, applying the function to each element of the array.

+    // Parse an individual photo's details out of a dictionary, return Some(Photo) or None on failure.
     - (FKOption *):(NSDictionary *)dictionary {
     	FKOption *maybeTitle = [FKOption fromNil:[dictionary objectForKey:@"title"] ofType:[NSString class]];
     	FKOption *maybeId = [FKOption fromNil:[dictionary objectForKey:@"photo_id"] ofType:[NSString class]];